jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 ```

 #### Backpropagation pass
-Then we backprogragate the gradient from the right most layer to the left in one single pass.
+**Find the derivative by backpropagation**.
+We backprogragate the gradient from the right most layer to the left in one single pass.
 <div class="imgcap">
 <img src="/assets/dl/bp.jpg" style="border:none;width:80%">
 </div>